-1.2 The Copeland Local Development Scheme 2020
+1.2 The Copeland Local Development Scheme 2021

-This document is the latest Local Development Scheme for Copeland Borough Council, replacing the version produced in November 2019, and will cover the period up to Spring 2022.
+This document is the latest Local Development Scheme for Copeland Borough Council, replacing the version produced in 2020.
+It will cover the period up to Spring 2023.

 The new Local Plan will replace the current Plan - the Copeland Local Plan 2013- 2028 Core Strategy and Development Management Policies, referred to in this document as the Core Strategy, which was adopted in December 2013.
 Since then there have been several changes, both to local and national policy and the local context.

 These changes include:

-- Updates to the National Planning Policy Framework (NPPF) (2019) - The Council's new Housing Strategy (2018-2023)
+• Updates to the National Planning Policy Framework (NPPF) (2019 and 2021)